robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 In a scenario in which a human-like robot is allowed to walk among humans, there is quite a problem about that.
 Many, included who would be responsible for the robot mistakes and erratic behaviour.
 But for the moment, we can skip these problems.
 Except one.

 We agreed that the current education system is not fostering rational thinking and critical thinking.
-Plus, many people - even if they are a relative minority, there are many - are strongly biased by a religious sense of duty like fight for their faith prevails in the world.
+Plus, many people - even if they are a relative minority, there are many - are strongly biased by a religious sense of duty like fighting for their faith prevails in the world.
 Modern crusades.

 Plus, fear about technological novelty and human-like robots, can easily foster the idea that such mechatronics shit is spreading atheism around.
 There is nothing wrong about that, unless the habit of using psychological violence or even physical violence against people who are not professing a specific faith.
 Even those who believe in god but refuse to accept that god can be as described by some books or religions.